-The BRN has also established the following advisory committees and workgroups:
+The BRN has also established two advisory/ad hoc committees and workgroups:

-- NP Advisory Committee (establishing 2021): Consists of four qualified NPs, two physicians and surgeons with demonstrated experience working with NPs, and one public member, and advises and makes recommendations to the BRN on all matters relating to NPs, including, but not limited to, education, appropriate standard of care, and other matters specified by the BRN.
-The committee also provides recommendations or guidance to the BRN when the BRN is considering disciplinary action against a NP. - Nurse-Midwifery Advisory Committee (established in 2021): Consists of four qualified CNMs, two qualified physicians and surgeons, including obstetricians or family physicians, and one public member.
-Makes recommendations to the BRN on all matters related to midwifery practice, education, appropriate standard of care, and other matters as specified by the BRN.
-The committee also provides recommendations or guidance on care when the BRN is considering disciplinary action against a CNM. - Advanced Practice Registered Nursing Advisory Committee (APRNAC): Established in 2017 and makes recommendations to the BRN, through the Nursing Practice Committee, on issues involving advanced practice by clarifying and articulating the sufficiency of the four APRN roles and recommend changes to the Nursing Practice Act and rules, developing recommendations for joint statements related to the APRN functions, reviewing national trends in regulation of APRNs, and collaborating with other committees on matters of mutual interest.
+- Advanced Practice Registered Nursing Advisory Committee (APRNAC).
+Established in 2017 and makes recommendations to the BRN, through the Nursing Practice Committee, on issues involving advanced practice by clarifying and articulating the sufficiency of the four APRN roles and recommend changes to the Nursing Practice Act, regulations, and policy, developing recommendations for joint statements related to the APRN scope of practice and functions, reviewing national trends in regulation of APRNs, and collaborating with other committees on matters of mutual interest.
 The committee consists of two CNSs, four NPs, two CNMs, and two nurse anesthetists.
 With the passage of SB 1237 and AB 890, the BRN reports that it is evaluating the future of this committee as it has overlapping functions outlined in the statutory guidelines for the NPAC and NMAC.
-The BRN states that it understands the need for CNS and CRNA specialties to continue to work on matters that affect their practice and, therefore, will evaluate and determine the appropriate next steps. - Nursing Education and Workforce Advisory Committee (NEWAC).
+The BRN states that it understands the need for CNS and CRNA specialties to continue to work on matters that affect their practice and, therefore, will evaluate and determine the appropriate next steps. - Nursing Workforce Advisory Committee (NEWAC).
 Advises the BRN on current and projected issues affecting the nursing workforce and education in California and reviews and provides input on the BRN biennial RN survey instrument, Annual School Survey, and other research related to the RN workforce in California.